 7. Affiliate sales

 Companies usually have different terms for getting paid most are from 30 to 60 days.
 I urge you to keep good records.
-With so many different income streams you need a good system to know if and when you got paid.
-This is also good for tax purposes.
+Most importantly, with so many different income streams you need a good system to know if and when you got paid.
+As well, this is good for tax purposes.

 Companies pay either through direct deposit, check, or I’ve found, most like to pay through PayPal.